 Rovos Rail Pretoria to Cape Town Journey Overview

-This popular 48-hour weekly Rovos Rail journey between Pretoria and Cape Town provides the traveller with a great opportunity to explore the beautiful landscapes of South Africa.
+The 48-hour weekly Rovos Rail journey between Pretoria and Cape Town provides the traveller with an excellent opportunity to explore the beautiful landscapes of South Africa.
 The Cape Winelands, the Karoo, the 'Big Hole' in Kimberley where a visit to the Diamond Museum is included as well as the bustles of Pretoria and Cape Town itself.

 Cape Town offers a blend of cosmopolitan city life, magnificent mountains and prime wine lands, while the twin cities of Pretoria and Johannesburg from the economic heartland of South Africa and the ideal departure point for Mpumalanga’s world-famous Game Reserves including the Kruger National Park.